cython/cython/docs/src/userguide/language_basics.rst

 Integer for-loops
 ------------------

-.. note:: This syntax is supported only by Cython language.
+.. note:: This syntax is supported only in Cython files and not in Python.

 Cython recognises the usual Python for-in-range integer loop pattern::